dpiegdon/SainSmart-REY-NET-v1.1/README.md

-standard SWDIO tools like the BlackMagicProbe work. firmware is not protected and can be dumped via gdb:
+standard SWDIO tools like the BlackMagicProbe work.
+FLASH and RAM are not protected and can be dumped via gdb:

 ```
-	(gdb) dump binary memory nuvoton.raw 0 0xffff
+	(gdb) dump binary memory flash.bin 0 0x10000
+	(gdb) dump binary memory ram.bin 0x20000000 0x20001000
 ```

-important addresses:
-0x0000: loaded into SP at reset (0x20000b30, in RAM)
-0x0004: loaded into PC at reset (0x00000179, in FLASH)

 The flash dump can be disassembled using: